riskybacon/simulation/gpu_ps_comparison/doc/README.md

-Click "view raw" to see the PDF
+Click on the PDF, and then "view raw" to see the PDF